chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 > Interlude
 >
-> In spite of wrapping the `World` into a `WorldChanger`, there's another way of saving the world: using linear types.
+> In spite of wrapping the `World` manipulations into a `WorldChanger`, there's another way of saving the world: using linear types.
 Linear types require that a value of a certain type must be used exactly once.
 Thus, if we define `World` as a linear type, the compiler will prevent us from using `world0` twice in the previous example.
 However, linear types were not initially supported in Haskell (though support has been added now).
 Despite this historical reason, monads provide additional goodness, as we'll see later.

 ## The `IO` Monad